AdrianLSY/Proxmox-setup/README.md

 A Configuration repository for Proxmox VE with PCI passthrough, CPU pinning, and NUMA optimization.
 A reference by me for future me.

 Or YOU if you so happen to have this specific machine with the Intel Core 3-N355.
-Topton 6 LAN 2.5G i226-V – AliExpress
+[Topton 6 LAN 2.5G i226-V - AliExpress](https://www.aliexpress.com/item/1005005942080539.html)

 ---